Richard Cole: Contributions to published accounts

-Following Led Zeppelin's breakup in 1980, Cole contributed to unofficial Led Zeppelin biographies, most infamously Stephen Davis' biography Hammer of the Gods.
+Following Led Zeppelin's breakup in 1980, Cole contributed to unofficial Led Zeppelin biographies, including Stephen Davis' biography Hammer of the Gods.
 Cole claimed he was only paid $1250 by Davis for his revelations, which make up a large proportion of the book.
 Davis for his part has claimed that Cole "was responsible for much of the mayhem around Led Zeppelin."

 In an interview with New Musical Express magazine in 1985, Robert Plant dismissed many of the claims made by Cole in Davis' book, and discussed why Cole was removed as tour manager:

 These stories would filter out from girls who'd supposedly been in my room when in fact they'd been in his.
 That sort of atmosphere was being created, and we were quite tired of it.
 So eventually we relieved him of his position ...
 And in the meantime he got paid a lot of money for talking crap.
 A lot of the time he wasn't completely ...well.
 And so his view of things was permanently distorted one way or another.

 Cole also wrote his own book, an unofficial account of the band called Stairway to Heaven: Led Zeppelin Uncensored, with Richard Trubo.
 Cole's book raised the ire of Jimmy Page, who once commented:

 There's a book written by our former road manager, Richard Cole that has made me completely ill.
 I'm so mad about it that I can't even bring myself to read the whole thing.
 The two bits that I have read are so ridiculously false, that I'm sure if I read the rest I'd be able to sue Cole and the publishers.
 But it would be so painful to read that it wouldn't be worth it.

 Led Zeppelin bass player John Paul Jones expressed similar views about Cole's reliability, stating in a magazine interview that Cole's accounts are "a mish-mash of several stories put together, usually with the wrong endings and making us look like miserable bastards rather than the funsters we were."
 Jones was so incensed at the depiction of John Bonham in Cole's book Stairway to Heaven that he decided never to speak to Cole again.
 In an interview with PR-Inside online magazine, Jones also claimed when he had once asked Cole about why he'd exaggerated the group's behaviour for that book, Cole explained that "he'd been a drug addict who needed the money".

 Despite the bitterness felt by Plant, Page, and Jones about their former road manager, Cole was invited to the VIP section of the Led Zeppelin reunion in 2007.